Back to - Non-Medical Help | Work for us

 Must have membership of (at least) one of the following organisations at the level (s) indicated.

-- Association of Child Psychotherapists (ACP) - Full member.
+- Association of Child Psychotherapists (ACP) - Full membership.

-- The British Association for Behavioural and Cognitive Psychotherapies (BABCP) - Accredited membership.
+- The British Association for Behavioural and Cognitive Psychotherapies (BABCP) - Full Accredited membership.

 - The British Association for Counselling and Psychotherapy (BACP)

 - Individual and Student Membership of BACP does not confer eligibility to support students funded by Disabled Students’ Allowance.